Manipogo: History

 The local First Nations population has legends of serpent-like creatures in Lake Manitoba going back hundreds of years.

 Sightings of the lake monster have been reported since the 1800s.
 The first documented sighting by a white settler came in September 1909, when Hudson's Bay Company fur trader Valentine McKay claimed to see a huge creature in Cedar Lake near Graves Point on Lake Manitoba.

 In 1960, the creature was dubbed Manipogo, a hybrid of "Manitoba" and "Ogopogo," the famous monster of Okanagan Lake, British Columbia.
 A number of sightings were reported that year.
 The name was created by Tom Locke, a land inspector who was responsible for planning the Manitoba government's program for public playgrounds and recreational parks.

-Locke would go on to give the name to Manipogo Provincial Park as well, located on the northwestern shore of Lake Manitoba, as reported sightings have largely taken in the Toutes Aides area (RM of Lakeshore) nearby.
+Locke would go on to give the name to Manipogo Provincial Park as well, located on the northwestern shore of Lake Manitoba, as reported sightings have largely taken place in the Toutes Aides area (RM of Lakeshore) nearby.

 The only photo to ever come from a Manipogo sighting was taken by Richard "Dick" Vincent in August 1962 while on a fishing trip near Meadow Portage.